MysticalSquirrel/Tabletop-RPG-Content/Custom Races/Drowr.md

 - Your eyes are two clusters of 4 Really Dark Purplish Beads that gives you perfect vision regardless of the lighting, magical or not.
 - You are considered a master at perception.
 (Custom perception ordering: 1: proficient, 2: expertise, 3: mastery, 4: chosen)
 - You can see through illusions.
-- You have advantage on insight rolls since you can read the lips of your target like the back of a book.
+- You have Advantage on insight rolls since you can read the lips of your target like the back of a book.

 ### **2. Lolth Marked:**
 You were marked by Lolth's extreme power and are physically altered.